aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/variablecollection/index_of_key/_index.md

 ﻿---
+title: VariableCollection.index_of_key method
+linktitle: index_of_key method
-title: index_of_key method
+articleTitle: index_of_key method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Returns the zero-based index of the specified document variable in the collection."
+description: "VariableCollection.index_of_key method.
+Returns the zero-based index of the specified document variable in the collection."
 type: docs
 weight: 70
 url: /python-net/aspose.words/variablecollection/index_of_key/